MariloyH/MechaCar_Statistical_Analysis/README.md

  <img width="630" alt="lot_summary" src="https://user-images.githubusercontent.com/102195803/179329429-3b7896bb-35c0-4bef-8589-9c7e875310d2.png">

 The design specifications for the MechaCar Suspension Coils indicate that the variance of the Suspension Coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually? **No** Why or why not?
-Because the Variance for the lot3 is greater than 100 psi.
+Although the all manufacturing lots in total, Lot 1 and Lot 2 meet the design specifiction, the Lot3 didn´t beacese its variance is 170, well above the variance of 100 psi established by the desgin specification.

 # Deliverable 3
 ## T-Test  on Suspension Coils